 Group Properties: Directory Access

-Directory access rules define which areas of the system are accessible to user accounts.
+Directory access rules enable you to define which areas of the system are accessible to users.

 When you set the directory access path, you can use the %USER%, %HOME%, %USER_FULL_NAME%, and %DOMAIN_HOME% variables to simplify the process.

 For example, use %HOME%/ftproot/ to create a directory access rule that specifies the ftproot folder in the home directory of the user.

 Directory access rules specified in this manner are portable if the actual home directory changes while maintaining the same subdirectory structure.
 This leads to less maintenance for the file server administrator.
 If you specify the %USER% variable in the path, it is replaced with the user's login ID.
 This variable is useful in specifying a group's home directory to ensure that users inherit a logical and unique home directory.
 You can use the %USER_FULL_NAME% variable to insert the Full Name value into the path (the user must have a Full Name specified for this to function).
 For example, the user "Tom Smith" could use D:\ftproot\%USER_FULL_NAME% for D:\ftproot\Tom Smith.
 You can also use the %DOMAIN_HOME% macro to identify the user's home directory.
 For example, to place a user and their home directory into a common directory, use %DOMAIN_HOME%\%USER%.

 Directory access rules are applied in the order listed below.
 The first rule in the list that matches the path of a client's request is the one applied for that rule.
 In other words, if a rule exists that denies access to a particular subdirectory but is listed below the rule that grants access to the parent directory, then a user still has access to the particular subdirectory.
 Use the arrows on the right of the directory access list to rearrange the order in which the rules are applied.